 For a portfolio of my size, let’s take a look at what these MER fees will cost me each year:

-There are 2 ways in which someone can invest in TD e-Series index funds:
+There are 2 ways in which someone can invest in these index funds:

-Essentially both ways accomplish the same thing, but go about it in different ways.
+Essentially through TD, both ways accomplish the same thing, but go about it in different ways.

 TD Mutual Fund Account

-You can purchase TD e-Series index funds through your regular online banking portal (TD EasyWeb).
+You can purchase TD e Series funds through your regular online banking portal (TD EasyWeb).
 But first, you will need to setup a mutual fund account that has been converted to an e-Series account for this option to be available online.
 See my guide on “How to buy TD e-Series Index Funds” for a step-by-step instructions on how to buy these index funds through TD EasyWeb.

-Fees: There are no fee’s for buying and selling TD e-Series funds through this account, nor are there any fees for the account itself.
+Fees: There are no fees for buying and selling these funds through this account, nor are there any fees for the account itself.
 You can make as many mutual fund trades as you like for no commission, which makes this a good option for those who want to contribute monthly to their portfolio.

 TD Direct Investing Account

 You can also purchase e-Series funds through a TD Direct Investing account.
-It is TD’s online investment brokerage that you can use to trade in markets across North America, and buy stocks, options, ETF’s and mutual funds, including the TD e-Series Index Funds.
+It is TD’s online investment brokerage that you can use to trade in markets across North America, and buy stocks, options, ETF’s and mutual funds (including theses funds).
 TD Direct Investing is a more robust system that provides more information, and allows you to do more than purchase and sell mutual funds.

-Aside from the MER’s, and the fee’s associated with a TD Direct Investing account (which can be waived), there are no other regular associated fee’s with investing in TD e-Series Index Funds.
+Aside from the MER’s, and the fees associated with a TD Direct Investing account (which can be waived), there are no other regular fees associated with investing in TD e-Series funds.
 Keep in mind, if you redeem an e-Series investment within 30 days of purchase, there can be a fee of up to 2.00% of the purchase cost.